-Start your trip off right by heading into the heart of the Plateau neighbourhood for a big breakfast.
-The Plateau is a quaint, evolving district that attracts many visitors; from its working class roots it continues to gentrify and attract upscale restaurants, cafés, and nightclubs.
-You’ll also find people lining up for brunch at popular spots such as Beauty’s, L’Avenue, and L’Anecdote.
+Start your trip off right by heading into the heart of the Plateau neighborhood for a big breakfast.
+The Plateau is a quaint, evolving district that attracts many visitors; from its working-class roots it continues to gentrify and attract upscale restaurants, cafés and nightclubs.
+You’ll also find people lining up for brunch at popular spots such as Beauty’s, L’Avenue and L’Anecdote.

-Spend the afternoon exploring some of the most iconic neighbourhoods in Montreal, including the Plateau, Mile End, and Little Italy.
-A good way to do this is by joining up with a local mural tour, which will walk you through several neighbourhoods and offer insight into over 70 works of public art that have come to colourfully characterise the city’s streets and ruelles.
+Spend the afternoon exploring some of the most iconic neighborhoods in Montreal, including the Plateau, Mile End and Little Italy.
+A good way to do this is by joining up with a local mural tour, which will walk you through several neighborhoods and offer insight into over 70 works of public art that have come to colorfully characterize the city’s streets and ruelles (alleys).

-Afterward, for lunch you can head over to the bustling Jean Talon Market in Little Italy.
-Open year-round, you can browse through stalls displaying farm-fresh fruit and vegetables, artisanal bread and baked goods, smoothies, locally-produced honey, maple goods, and cider, and much more.
-You can grab something to go and have a picnic in one of the small nearby parks, or find a place to sit and enjoy your food in the heart of the market itself.
+Afterward, for lunch, head over to the bustling Jean-Talon Market in Little Italy.
+Open year-round, you can browse through stalls displaying farm-fresh fruit and vegetables, artisanal bread and baked goods, smoothies, locally produced honey, maple goods, cider and much more.
+Grab something to go and have a picnic in one of the small nearby parks, or find a place to sit and enjoy your food in the heart of the market itself.

-For your first evening in Montreal, you can take a leisurely walk through Mont Royal Park (assuming that you’re visiting the city during the warmer months, which is recommended), winding your way along the forested path to the top.
+For your first evening in Montreal, take a leisurely walk through Mount Royal Park (assuming that you’re visiting the city during the warmer months, which is recommended), winding your way along the forested path to the top.
 There, from the Kondiaronk Belvedere, you can take in a sweeping view of the city’s skyline as the sun goes down.
-Alternatively, you can visit the regal Saint Joseph’s Oratory of Mount Royal, which in addition to offering an impressive view of the city, also happens to be Canada’s largest church.
+Alternatively, visit the regal Saint Joseph’s Oratory of Mount Royal, which in addition to offering an impressive view of the city, also happens to be Canada’s largest church.

-We’ll spend most of today exploring the Old Port, which is the city’s historic district and among its most popular tourist destinations.
+Spend most of your second day exploring the Old Port, which is the city’s historic district and among its most popular tourist destinations.
 First, stop for a leisurely breakfast or brunch at Olive et Gourmando, which is often listed among the city’s must-try restaurants.
-Indulge in their artisanal breads and pastries, sandwiches, hot paninis, soups, and more.
-The Cuban panini is especialy popular, containing pancetta, roasted pork, raw milk gruyère, and their house-made lime, cilantro, chipotle, and pickle mayonnaise.
+Indulge in their artisanal breads and pastries, sandwiches, hot panini, soups and more.
+The Cuban panini is especially popular, containing pancetta, roasted pork, raw-milk Gruyère and their house-made lime, cilantro, chipotle and pickle mayonnaise.

-For the rest of the morning, peruse the many boutiques and souvenir shops that can be found throughout the neighbourhood to find the perfect gift or keepsake to take home with you.
+For the rest of the morning, peruse the many boutiques and souvenir shops that can be found throughout the neighborhood to find the perfect gift or keepsake to take home with you.

 Afterward, stop for a coffee and light lunch at Crew Collective & Café, a unique coffee shop and creative co-working space located on the ground floor of what used to be the grand headquarters of the Royal Bank of Canada, built back in 1928.

-As an evening activity, you can hit up one of Montreal’s famous jazz clubs for a light dinner, drinks, and great music that will take you late into the night.
-Diese Onze in the Plateau has an atmosphere reminiscent of an underground speakeasy, and Upstairs Jazz Bar & Grill might be the most popular jazz/blues spot in Montreal.
+As an evening activity, you can hit up one of Montreal’s famous jazz clubs for a light dinner, drinks and great music that will take you late into the night.
+Diese Onze in the Plateau has an atmosphere reminiscent of an underground speakeasy, and Upstairs Jazz Bar & Grill might be the most popular jazz and blues spot in Montreal.
 Either way, you’re guaranteed to have a lively night out on the town.

-Now that we’ve spent a couple of days exploring the diverse neighbourhoods of the city, for your third and final day here you can take some time to explore the city’s cultural and commercial offerings in the downtown core.
-Let’s start with brunch at Les Enfants Terribles, located at the top of the Ville Marie building that offers one of the best panoramic views of the city.
+Now that you’ve spent a couple of days exploring the diverse neighborhoods of the city, for your third and final day here you can take some time to explore Montreal’s cultural and commercial offerings in the downtown core.
+Start with brunch at Les Enfants Terribles, located at the top of the Ville Marie building that offers one of the best panoramic views of the city.

-In the later afternoon, you can enjoy some shopping at the nearby Underground City, with its interconnected malls (including the Eaton Centre, Place Montreal Trust, and Complexe des Ailes, among other shopping destinations), food courts, and much more.
+In the later afternoon, you can enjoy some shopping at the nearby Underground City, with its interconnected malls (including the Eaton Centre, Place Montreal Trust and Complexe Les Ailes, among other shopping destinations), food courts and much more.